MarkNgugi/AnomalyFinder-AI/README.md

 # AnomalyFinder-AI
-ChatGPT  AnomalyFinder-AI is an AI tool for detecting and analyzing anomalies in log data from various systems and applications.
+AnomalyFinder-AI is an AI tool for detecting and analyzing anomalies in log data from various systems and applications.
 It identifies irregular patterns, provides descriptions of anomalies, and suggests solutions to prevent issues.